 Let’s take Instagram for example – Being successful on Instagram as a business is more than just posting a pretty photo.
 It requires an understanding of what your goal is with that post, with your feed, and with your Instagram as a whole.

-One of my favorite quotes I refer back to frequently is: If you aren’t choosing something on purpose, you’re choosing it on accident.
+One of my favorite quotes says it best: If you aren’t choosing something on purpose, you’re choosing it on accident.

-Are you accidentally showing up on social media?
+Are you accidentally showing up on social media, just posting whenever you remember to with whatever comes to mind?
 Does that help you build trust with your potential clients?
 Is it moving the needle forward in your business?
 Probably not.